LyricLy/cg-site/info.md

 Writing usually lasts a week long.

 ### Guessing Phase
-Once writing is over, the guessing phase is announced in `#event-discussion`.
+Once writing is over, the guessing phase begins.
 On the website you'll see a list of every player who submitted, along with the code they wrote.
 Except, __the list is shuffled so you have to guess who wrote which bit of code.__

 You guess by clicking and dragging to rearrange the names on the participant list.
 It saves automatically as long as you've changed the order at all.